chaos-mesh/website/blog/2021-07-07-restrict-authorization.md

     cron: '@every 1m'
 ```

-The user has required rights to namespace chaos-testing, but does not have rights on tidb-cluster-demo namespace.
-When the user applies the above YAML file using kubectl, it will create the pod-kill Chaos Mesh resource in chaos-testing namespace.
-As we can see in the selector section, the user has specified some other namespace (tidb-cluster-demo), which means the pods which will be selected for this chaos operation will be from tidb-cluster-demo namespace, and not from the one for which the user has access i.e. chaos-testing.
+The user has required rights to namespace chaos-mesh, but does not have rights on tidb-cluster-demo namespace.
+When the user applies the above YAML file using kubectl, it will create the pod-kill Chaos Mesh resource in chaos-mesh namespace.
+As we can see in the selector section, the user has specified some other namespace (tidb-cluster-demo), which means the pods which will be selected for this chaos operation will be from tidb-cluster-demo namespace, and not from the one for which the user has access i.e. chaos-mesh.
 This means that this user is able to impact the other namespace for which (s)he does not have the rights. **Problem!!!**

 <!--truncate-->